These are some commonly asked questions in the office of Academic & Career Services that can now be answered without having to make an appointment.

 How do I change my major or minor?

 To officially change your major and/or minor, you need to visit the Academic & Career Services in the Student Affairs Building, Room 140.
 You will be asked to complete a short form and sign it to make the change official.
 Usually, you will also be assigned a new Academic Advisor at the same time.
-If necessary, you may also contact the Advising & Career Services by the telephone at 865-8501 or e-mail at email@example.com.
+If necessary, you may also contact the Advising & Career Services by telephone at 865-8501 or email at firstname.lastname@example.org.

 How do I change my advisor?